pierreTklein/robust2notation/README.txt

 Classical_Models.ipynb : Python notebook for the classical methods used including
-						linear SVM, random forest, and k-nearest neighbors. cnn-final.ipynb : Final Python notebook showcasing our best-predicting model on Kaggle. cnn-working.ipynb : A non-refactored notebook with our raw work for the submitted model. concurrent_rotate.py : Non-representative name.
-Takes provided training data and generates, for each image, 5 scalings of it including the default, and 12 rotations of 30 degree intervals including 0.
+						linear SVM, random forest, and k-nearest neighbors. cnn-final.ipynb : Final Python notebook showcasing our best-predicting model on Kaggle. cnn-working.ipynb : A non-refactored notebook with our raw work for older models and the submitted one.
+CNN.ipynb : A non-refactored notebook with our raw work for older models. concurrent_rotate.py : Non-representative name.
+Takes provided training data and generates,
+						for each image, 5 scalings of it including the default, and 12 rotations of 30 degree intervals including 0.